 The verses appear in a climactic episode of the epic’s sixth book, the Yuddha Kandha, or Battle Book.
 Lord Rama, the embodiment of dharma, is about to reinitiate his fight against the demon king Ravana, who represents ignorance.
 Seeing this, the sage Agastya approaches the divine hero with words of encouragement in the form of a prayer to the Sun: the Adityahrdayam.

 As soon as Lord Rama invokes the Divine in the form of the Sun, he finds within himself the strength and confidence to finally defeat Ravana.
 Lord Rama’s victory signals the definitive triumph of inner knowledge over ignorance.

 These verses from the Adityahrdayam remind us that each new beginning is a propitious time to honor Surya Devata.
-The Sun is a symbol of the light of Consciousness; it has inexhaustible nourishing power, and it is both an abiding and ever-new source of wisdom.
+The Sun is a symbol of the light of Consciousness, which has inexhaustible nourishing power and is both an abiding and also ever-new source of wisdom.
 When we worship the Lord of the Sun, we tap into this power and wisdom, and it refreshes our resolve as we walk the path toward our goal.

 New York, United States

 New Jersey, United States

 Oregon, United States